take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 As Jenkins is an Automation tool after all we would like to proces all these job at once, preferably when new code is committed to the repository or in Daily / Nightly builds.

-In jenkins this is done in the Groovy language and stored in a __Jenkinsfile__ which is to be stored in the code repository so it can be used upon code checkout

 ## Build Triggers (or Scheduling)

 Build Triggers are important in automation because they initiate the first step in kicking off a chain of jobs or a pipeline.

+In jenkins there are three types of triggers:

+- Build Trigger -> available in a Job / pipeline to specify when the build step should start
+- Post Build Actions -> Avaliable in a Job only and specifies a follow-up action after build has taken place (see Step4).

+# kan iemand dit controleren???

-In our test case we will build two triggers:
+In our bootcamp we will build two triggers:

 - Upstream Trigger on Git to start the "Checkout Code" Job
 - Upstream Trigger on our pipeline (built later) to watch when "Checkout Code" has finished